Indra2003c/DistributedSystems_projectBulletinBoard/README.md

 ## The project
 We implemented the proposed Bulletin board described in the paper ‘Privately (and Unlinkably) Exchanging Messages Using a Public Bulletin Board’ [1].
-As communication technology we used RMI and used Java JCA/JCE to implement the crypto protocols.
+As communication technology we used RMI and we used Java JCA/JCE to implement the crypto protocols.